rasmusab/officialcocktails/officialcocktails.com/content/cocktails/vieux_carr_.md

 ![](/cocktail-images/vieux_carr_.jpeg)

-## Directions for how to make a Vieux Carré
+## Directions for how to make the Vieux Carré

 1. Pour 30ml rye whiskey into a mixing glass with ice cubes.
 2. Add 30ml cognac to the mixing glass.